Copper Mountain Mining (TSE:CMMC) PT Lowered to C$5.50

 Several other research analysts have also recently weighed in on the stock.
+Cormark increased their price target on shares of Copper Mountain Mining from C$3.75 to C$5.50 and gave the company an outperform rating in a report on Tuesday, April 27th.
 National Bank Financial lowered their price target on shares of Copper Mountain Mining to C$5.25 and set a na rating on the stock in a report on Friday, July 16th.
 TD Securities raised shares of Copper Mountain Mining from a hold rating to a buy rating and set a C$4.75 price target on the stock in a report on Tuesday, July 27th.
-Cormark raised their target price on shares of Copper Mountain Mining from C$3.75 to C$5.50 and gave the stock an outperform rating in a report on Tuesday, April 27th.
-Scotiabank raised their target price on shares of Copper Mountain Mining from C$4.50 to C$4.75 in a report on Monday, July 12th.
-Finally, BMO Capital Markets raised their target price on shares of Copper Mountain Mining from C$4.50 to C$4.75 and gave the stock an outperform rating in a report on Wednesday, June 2nd.
-Six equities research analysts have rated the stock with a buy rating, The stock presently has a consensus rating of Buy and an average target price of C$5.16.
+Haywood Securities increased their price target on shares of Copper Mountain Mining from C$5.00 to C$5.50 in a report on Wednesday, April 28th.
+Finally, National Bankshares lowered their price target on shares of Copper Mountain Mining from C$5.50 to C$5.25 in a report on Friday, July 16th.
+Six research analysts have rated the stock with a buy rating, Copper Mountain Mining presently has a consensus rating of Buy and an average price target of C$5.16.

 Copper Mountain Mining stock opened at C$3.52 on Tuesday.
 The company has a market cap of C$738.81 million and a PE ratio of 6.86.
 The company has a debt-to-equity ratio of 93.39, a quick ratio of 1.49 and a current ratio of 2.25.
 Copper Mountain Mining has a twelve month low of C$0.71 and a twelve month high of C$5.07.
 The firm has a 50-day moving average of C$3.72.